-Third, - you will take the given quizzes by the date posted in the class syllabus and in the Blackboard test area (you can take them early, hence once you complete one then the next will open automatically).
+Third, - you will take the given quizzes by the date posted in the class syllabus and in the Blackboard test area (you can take them early, hence once you complete but note the next quiz will open automatically only after you complete the one before).
+Each quiz is looked at for typing errors so must be close to received credit.
 Midterm and Final Exams are also posted in the Test section and are to be taken by the given dates in class schedule.